Awards & Recognition

 The Sandia Resort & Casino 3-Level South Expansion is the largest project we’ve completed for the Pueblo of Sandia.
 We worked alongside Studio Southwest Architects in a design-build process that proudly showcases Pueblo architectural styles, this 14-month project provided jobs during COVID-19 and continues to boost economic growth for the Pueblo.

-Haven of Hope, Inc.
+Haven Of Hope, Inc.

 2022 AGC Best Building $2.5 million to $5 million